“A nation that destroys its soil, destroys itself.” Franklin D. Roosevelt

 4. Diversify to benefit microorganisms

-WMSWCD is partnering with the USDA Natural Resources Conservation Service and Oregon State University Extension to provide farmers the education and resources they need to improve soil health and increase soil organic matter.
+We are partnering with the U.S. Department of Agriculture Natural Resources Conservation Service (NRCS) and Oregon State University Extension to provide farmers the education and resources they need to improve soil health and increase soil organic matter.
 OSU extension may be able to provide specific cover crop recommendations while WMSWCD and the USDA-NRCS may be able to provide financial assistance to help farmers get started.
-Click on this Soil Health Flyer for more information.
-Help is also available to install native plants, which help minimize soil erosion and improve soil health, along key waterways, including on Sauvie Island through the Healthy Streams Program.
+We also provide help through our Healthy Streams Program to install native plants, which help minimize soil erosion and improve soil health, along key waterways, including on Sauvie Island.

 Most of our soil work falls into these categories: